MicrosoftDocs/customer-voice/cv-docs/purchase.md

 # Purchase Dynamics 365 Customer Voice

-Dynamics 365 Customer Voice is included with select Dynamics 365 enterprise products such as Dynamics 365 Sales Enterprise and Dynamics 365 Customer Service Enterprise.
+Dynamics 365 Customer Voice is included with select Dynamics 365 enterprise products.
+For a complete list of select Dynamics 365 enterprise products, go to [Dynamics 365 Customer Voice pricing](https://dynamics.microsoft.com/customer-voice/pricing/).

 If you have other Dynamics 365 products or don't have a Dynamics 365 subscription, you may purchase Dynamics 365 Customer Voice separately.
-For a complete list of select Dynamics 365 enterprise products, see [Dynamics 365 Customer Voice pricing](https://dynamics.microsoft.com/customer-voice/pricing/)

-The Dynamics 365 Customer Voice license is based on the number of survey responses received per month.
-The capacity is measured at the tenant level.

-- For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 for 1,000 responses per month.
-- For an organization without a Dynamics 365 enterprise license, you must first purchase at least one Dynamics 365 Customer Voice license for 2000 responses per month, and may purchase additional responses in bundles of $100 for 1,000 responses per month.

 ## Enable Dynamics 365 Customer Voice for users with Dynamics 365 enterprise licenses

-A tenant with select Dynamics 365 enterprise products has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
-If the free responses are exhausted, you can purchase additional responses as mentioned in the [Purchase additional responses](#purchase-additional-responses) section.
+A tenant with select Dynamics 365 enterprise licenses assigned has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
+If the free responses are exhausted, you can purchase additional responses in bundles of $100 for 1,000 responses per month as mentioned in the [Purchase additional responses](#purchase-additional-responses) section.

 ### Disable Dynamics 365 Customer Voice for a user

-Dynamics 365 Customer Voice is available to all users who have a Dynamics 365 enterprise license.
+Dynamics 365 Customer Voice is available to all users who have a Dynamics 365 enterprise license assigned.
 If you want to disable Dynamics 365 Customer Voice for a user:

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).